 To let everyone know that Bowater Credit Union now serves everyone who lives, works, or goes to school in our 5-county area, we thought we could use donations to make a big impact on the people in our community.
 Choosing a cause that represents our community and membership is a difficult task, so we thought that letting the members suggest who should receive money was the best course of action.
 The members own the credit union, and entering their favorite nonprofit is just one of the many ways they can show it.

-There will be five Grand Prize winners selected throughout 2017.
+There will be five Grand Prize winners selected throughout each year.
 The deadlines for each award are:

 1st deadline: February 28th.
 Prize will be awarded in March.
 2nd deadline: May 31st.
 Prize will be awarded in June.
 3rd deadline: August 31st.
 Prize will be awarded in September.
 4th & 5th deadline: November 30th.
 Prize will be awarded in December.